Meteor-Community-Packages/meteor-simple-schema/README.md

 Any regular expression that must be matched for the key to be valid, or an array of regular expressions that will be tested in order.

-A global object, `SchemaRegEx`, is exported.
-It defines standard regular expressions you can use as the value for the `regEx` key.
+The `SimpleSchema.RegEx` object defines standard regular expressions you can use as the value for the `regEx` key.
-Currently `SchemaRegEx.Email` and `SchemaRegEx.Url` are the only values.
+Currently `SimpleSchema.RegEx.Email` and `SimpleSchema.RegEx.Url`
+are the only values.
 Feel free to add more with a pull request.
+If you use the built-in e-mail or url validation with an AutoForm, the form input will be of type `email` or `url`, respectively, by default.

 ### custom